-Out on the Pacific Crest Trail you will hear a lot of people refer to the “hiker” somethings.
+Out on the Pacific Crest Trail, you will hear a lot of people refer to the “hiker” somethings.

 What are the somethings?

-Well, the three things you hear being modified by the hiker adjective most often are: legs, hobble, and hunger.
+Well, the three things you hear being modified by the hiker adjective most often are legs, hobble, and hunger.

 Hiker Legs

-Oftentimes you find people neglecting their legs as a muscle group, choosing instead to focus on the biceps or abdominals (curls for the girls, bro).
+Often you find people neglecting their legs as a muscle group, choosing instead to focus on the biceps or abdominals (curls for the girls, bro).

 Hiker legs (also known as “trail legs”) are earned from repeated days of backpacking over an extended period of time (say, three to four months).
 On the PCT, most hikers will have found their hiker legs by Kennedy Meadows, the end of the desert, and they will then be ready to take on the more mental challenge of the PCT (bears, solo camping, and dealing with hiker food), and trust me, the mental challenges of the trail far outweigh the trivial blisters and aches of the trail’s beginning.